 Introduction

 Tropical species, which account for the majority of global biodiversity (Gaston 2000), are expected to be particularly vulnerable to warming (Colwell et al. 2008; Deutsch et al. 2008a; Diamond et al. 2012; Trisos, Merow, and Pigot 2020).
-Tropical species have narrower thermal tolerance ranges.
-As the result, they are more likely to experience environmental temperatures exceeding their upper limit (Deutsch et al. 2008b; Kellermann, Overgaard, et al. 2012; Khaliq et al. 2014), and they may be as well unable to disperse far and fast enough to bridge the large gaps between their current and projected ranges (Colwell et al. 2008).
+Tropical species have narrower thermal tolerance ranges, so they are more likely to experience temperatures exceeding their upper limit (Deutsch et al. 2008b; Kellermann, Overgaard, et al. 2012; Khaliq et al. 2014).
+They may be unable to disperse far and fast enough to bridge the large gaps between their current and projected ranges (Colwell et al. 2008).
 As species’ distributions shifts poleward or upslope following climate change (Freeman and Class Freeman 2014), no species source pools are available to replace climatically displaced or declining species in the tropical lowland ecosystem (Colwell et al. 2008; Lenoir and Svenning 2015).
 Consequently, tropical regions face a higher risk of biodiversity attrition based on features of the residents’ thermal performance.

 Nevertheless, the impact of the projected warming will differ if the species’ distribution is not constrained by the environmental temperature but other factors.
 For example, drought may instead be a more important environmental constrain than temperature in tropical lowland (Engelbrecht et al. 2007).
 Behavioral thermoregulation on heterogeneous landscape could increase resilience to warming (Bonebrake et al. 2014; Kearney, Shine, and Porter 2009).
 Last but not the least, tropical forests are notable for their intense biotic interactions (Roslin et al. 2017), which may predominantly drive realized distributions (DeRivera et al. 2005; Wisz et al. 2013) and alter their individualist response to warming ((Davis et al. 1998)).
-As the result of the additional abiotic and biotic effect, thermal niche deduced from realized distribution may not accord to the true tolerances (Feeley and Silman 2010).
-Therefore, correlation between species’ fundamental thermal niche and realized distribution serves as a foundation to study the role of temperature in driving species’ distribution patterns (Kearney and Porter 2004).
+Thermal niche deduced from a species’ realized distribution may therefore not accord to their true tolerances (Feeley and Silman 2010).
+Correlation between a species’ fundamental thermal niche and realized distribution serves as a foundation to study the role of temperature in driving species’ distribution patterns (Kearney and Porter 2004).
 The generality of this relationship is key to realistically estimate the magnitude of the impact of warming on tropical species.

-Asymmetry has been observed in the relative role of high and low temperature in determining species’ distribution, resulting in unequal shift at their cold boundaries and warm boundaries in response to warming (Chen et al. 2011).
-Although both upper thermal limit and cold resistance have been shown significant correlation with distribution and abundance (Batista, Rocha, and Klaczko 2018; Kellermann, Loeschcke, et al. 2012; Kellermann, Overgaard, et al. 2012), physical constraints by the low temperature is thought to have more profound role in setting the limit of distribution range (Bishop et al. 2017; de La Vega and Schilman 2018; Overgaard, Kearney, and Hoffmann 2014): Large comparative studies suggest that heat tolerance varies less than cold tolerance (Hoffmann 2010a; Sunday, Bates, and Dulvy 2011); organisms in warmer environment are hypothesized to experience higher level of biotic interaction, which predominantly drive ecological limits at warm boundaries (O’Brien et al. 2017).
+Asymmetry has been observed in the relative role of high and low temperature in determining species’ distribution, resulting in unequal shifts at their cold boundaries and warm boundaries in response to warming (Chen et al. 2011).
+Although both upper thermal limit and cold resistance are correlated with distribution and abundance (Batista, Rocha, and Klaczko 2018; Kellermann, Loeschcke, et al. 2012; Kellermann, Overgaard, et al. 2012), physical constraints by the low temperature are thought to have more profound role in setting the limit of distribution range (Bishop et al. 2017; de La Vega and Schilman 2018; Overgaard, Kearney, and Hoffmann 2014): Large comparative studies suggest that heat tolerance varies less than cold tolerance (Hoffmann 2010a; Sunday, Bates, and Dulvy 2011); organisms in warmer environment are hypothesized to experience higher level of biotic interaction, which predominantly drive ecological limits at warm boundaries (O’Brien et al. 2017).